 - 75 grams (1/2 cup) good quality dark chocolate, grated

 - Fresh cherries, to decorate

-- Preheat oven to 160 C (320 F).
-Grease and line two 8 inch round cake tins with baking or parchment paper.
+- Preheat oven to 180 C (350 F) standard / 160 C (320 F) fan-forced.
+Grease and line two 8-inch round cake pans with baking or parchment paper.
 In a large mixing bowl, sift the flour, cocoa powder, baking powder and baking soda.
 Then add the sugars.
 Whisk together.

 - In a separate mixing bowl, add the buttermilk, vegetable oil, vanilla, eggs and sour cream.
 Whisk together.
 Boil the kettle and pour out 1 cup of hot water.

 - Add the wet ingredients to the dry ingredients.
 Start to fold together, slowly pour in the hot water, and continue to mix until all the ingredients are incorporated.
 Divide the mixture evenly into two cake tins and bake for approximately 25-30 minutes or until a skewer inserted comes out clean.

 - Leave for 10 minutes before gently removing the cakes from their tins and leave them to cool completely on a wire rack.

 - To make the cherry syrup, set aside one cup (200 grams) of Morello cherries, reserving one cup (240 ml) of cherry syrup.
 In a small saucepan, add syrup, sugar and cornflour.
 Heat on medium-low, stirring constantly, for approximately 3-4 minutes or until syrup thickens.
 Set aside to cool completely.

 - Use a serrated knife to level the tops of both cakes, to ensure they are flat and even.
 To assemble the cake, place one chocolate cake on a plate or cake stand.
 Brush cherry syrup all over the top.